uuinfofp/uuinfofp.github.io/exercises.md

 These exercises are taken from the [Lecture Notes](http://www.cs.uu.nl/people/jur/FP-elec.pdf) from previous years.
 The exercises at the end of each chapter of *Programming in Haskell* by Graham Hutton are also suggested.

-If you like a more interactive approach, [exercism.io](http://exercism.io/languages/haskell) provides Haskell exercises which are automatically corrected.
+If you like a more interactive approach, [Ask-Elle](http://ideas.cs.uu.nl/AskElle/) and [exercism.io](http://exercism.io/languages/haskell) provide Haskell exercises which are automatically corrected.

 ### [Exams from previous years](exams.html)

 ### Lectures 1 and 2 - Functions and types

-1. Write two version of a function `noOfSol` that, for some `a`, `b`, and `c`, determines the number of solutions of the equation `ax² + bx + c = 0`:
+1. Write a function `noOfSol` that, for some `a`, `b`, and `c`, determines the number of solutions of the equation `ax² + bx + c = 0`, using case distinction.
-    * with case distinction
-    * by combining standard functions

 2. What is the type of the following functions? `tail`, `sqrt`, `pi`, `exp`, `(ˆ)`, `(/=)` and `noOfSol`?
 How can you query the interpreter for the type of an expression and how can you explicitly specify the types of functions in your program?